 This animation is based off SHAWNA research findings on the experiences and impact of incarceration among women living with HIV.
 The video highlights challenges and harms perpetuated through involvement in the criminal justice system, and speaks to the need for enhanced services and supports for women during and post-release from incarceration.

 A SHAWNA policy brief demonstrating the need for more investment in the health of marginalized women who experience incarceration.
 Heightened experiences of HIV-related stigma within correctional facilities can lead to experiences of isolation and discrimination for women living with HIV.
 Implementing educational programs and reviewing institutional processes can help break down barriers to health care in prison settings.

 A SHAWNA infographic showing the demographics of SHAWNA participants, who are women (cisgender and transgender) living with HIV who reside in or travel to Metro Vancouver to access HIV care services.
-Demographics shown are age, sexual orientation, gender identity, family status, ethnicity, experience with stigma, supports needed to take anti-retroviral medications, and place of residence.
+Demographics include age, sexual orientation, gender identity, experience with stigma etc.

 A SHAWNA infographic showing how criminalization, incarceration, and social and structural vulnerabilities are closely linked; the need to redress the overcriminalization of women living with HIV; and the need for interventions and release plans to be women-centred, include housing and substance use supports, and address the cyclical nature of violence and incarceration.